codesharedot/qtum-price-ruby/README.md

-# huobi-token price ruby
+# tron price ruby

-Gets the huobi-token price with Ruby (from JSON).
+Gets the tron price with Ruby (from JSON).

 https://ruby-lang.co